 Funds are usually run by financial organisations like banks, insurance companies, and unit trust companies.

 The final value of your pension fund will depend on how much you have contributed and how well the fund's investments have performed.
 The companies that run these pensions charge you for starting up and running your pension.
 Charges are normally deducted from your fund in the form of fund management charges.

 Contribution Levels and Tax Relief

-The Annual Allowance for pension contributions is £40,000pa from 6 April 2017.
-This figure includes both employee and employer contributions.
+The Annual Allowance for pension contributions is £40,000pa from 6 April 2018.
+This figure includes total employee, employer and third party contributions.

-You can carry forward unused contributions from the previous three years (ie. back to 2014/2015 for 2017/18), potentially allowing contributions of up to £160,000 in a single year.
-HMRC has confirmed that you do not need to have made a contribution to a registered pension scheme in a year to be able to carry forward unused annual allowances – an individual must have been a member of a registered pensions scheme during the earlier tax year.
-The definition of a ‘member’ includes an active member, a pensioner member, a deferred member; or a pension credit member.
+You can carry forward unused annual allowances from the previous three tax years (ie. back to 2015/2016 for 2018/19), potentially allowing contributions of up to £160,000 in a single tax year for some people.
+HMRC has confirmed that you do not need to have made a contribution to a registered pension scheme in a tax year to be able to carry forward unused annual allowances from that tax year, but an individual must have been a member of a registered pension scheme at some point during the earlier tax year.
+The definition of a 'member' includes an active member, a pensioner member, a deferred member; or a pension credit member.

 If you wish to carry forward unused annual allowance from previous tax years, you will need to have used up the annual allowance for the current year.